hypernumbers/hypernumbers/INSTALLATION_ETC.md

 * ``make``
 * ``sudo make install``

+Because this isn't a yum install the new shared library won't be on the library path, so run this command:
+* ``sudo /sbin/ldconfig /usr/local/lib``

 Then install the dependencies:
 * ``sudo yum install ant``
 * ``sudo yum install java-1.7.0-openjdk``